Ronald Acuña Jr. Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.13 team ERA that ranks 28th across all league pitching staffs.
+- The Rockies have a 5.18 team ERA that ranks 29th across all MLB pitching staffs.

-- The Rockies rank 24th in baseball in home runs given up (90 total, 1.3 per game).
+- Rockies pitchers combine to rank 25th in baseball in home runs surrendered (91 total, 1.3 per game).

-- Freeland gets the start for the Rockies, his 15th of the season.
-He is 4-7 with a 3.91 ERA and 49 strikeouts through 76 2/3 innings pitched.
+- Lamet (1-3) gets the starting nod for the Rockies in his fourth start of the season.
+He has a 10.80 ERA in 21 2/3 innings pitched, with 26 strikeouts.

-- In his most recent appearance on Saturday, the lefty tossed five innings against the San Diego Padres, allowing one earned run while surrendering six hits.
+- His last time out was on Sunday against the San Diego Padres, when the right-hander went five innings, surrendering two earned runs while allowing six hits.

+- The 30-year-old has amassed a 10.80 ERA and 10.8 strikeouts per nine innings in 15 games this season, while allowing a batting average of .362 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.